Take this opportunity to learn about the Canadian province of Quebec.

 In the mid-20th century Quebec underwent a period of modernization that has become known as the “quiet revolution”.
 During this time the province shifted from a more traditional agricultural society towards a modern, urban one.
-This period saw the standard of living in the province improve, a long with an increased awareness of Quebec’s distinct cultural and linguistic heritage.
+This period saw the standard of living in the province improve, a ong with an increased awareness of Quebec’s distinct cultural and linguistic heritage.

 Quebec City, the province’s political and administrative capital, has some of the most well-preserved historic sites in North America.
 The old city in its entirety is recognized as a world heritage site by UNESCO.
 Alongside the historic cobblestone roads is a major modern city that is home to more than its fair share of leaders in creative and academic fields.
 The vast majority of Quebec City’s residents speak French.

 As the province’s largest city, Montreal is known worldwide for its unique multicultural vibe.
 Since its inception Montreal has been home to sizable communities of both English and French speakers, making it a truly bilingual city.
-In addition, over time Montreal has welcomed hundreds of thousands of immigrants as one of the top destinations for newcomers to Canada.
+Over time, Montreal has welcomed hundreds of thousands of immigrants as one of the top destinations for newcomers to Canada.
 The contribution of these individuals to Montreal’s culture can be seen easily while walking down the streets of the city, where one can observe a mosaic of cultures from all over the world.

 Montreal is known as a city of festivals, hosting numerous events each year which attract visitors from all over the world.
 While Montreal winters can be cold, Montrealers show their appreciation of the sun by filling the summer with as much outdoor activity as possible, with street festivals, concerts and various other activities.
 Among these events, the Just for Laughs comedy festival, Montreal International Jazz Festival and the Canadian Grand Prix are some of those known worldwide, attracting the world’s top performers and athletes.